Biden welcomes Obamas back to White House to reveal official portraits

 President Joe Biden and his wife, Jill, are set to revive that ritual — after an awkward and anomalous gap in the Trump years — when they host the Obamas on Wednesday for the big reveal of their portraits in front of scores of friends, family and staff.

-The paintings will the first Black president and first lady added to the White House portrait collection.
+The paintings will be of the first Black president and first lady added to the White House portrait collection.

 The ceremony will also mark Michelle Obama's first visit to the White House since Obama's presidency ended in January 2017, and only the second visit for Barack Obama.
 He was at the White House in April to mark the 12th anniversary of the health care law he signed in 2010.